Skip to content

 Gestione delle Imprese Familiari nel Turismo

-Semestre 2 · 31014 · Corso di laurea magistrale in Management del Turismo · 6CFU · IT
+Semestre 2 · 31014 · Corso di laurea magistrale in Management del Turismo · 6CFU · EN

 - Il corso esplora la diversità, i modelli concettuali e le caratteristiche uniche delle imprese familiari del turismo.